fginter/simstring-cuda/README.md

 # Command-line usage:

-The command simcuda gets installed for you via pip, so maybe best install the package this way.
+The command `simscuda` gets installed for you via pip, so maybe best install the package this way.

     pip3 install path/to/builtwheel.whl
-    simcuda -h
+    simscuda -h

 Create an index out of all strings in a file, store it as `index.fi` file